whatwedo/CrudBundle/docs/extensions/breadcrumbs.md

 ### Prepend custom routes

-If you objects with relations in your application, you might want prepend custom attributes.
+If you have objects with relations in your application, you might want to prepend custom attributes.

-You can overwrite them in your Definition-File.
+You can overwrite them in your definition-file.

 ```php
 // Just add one unlinked item